adbar/simplemma/README.md

 purposes, or as a baseline system for lemmatization and morphological analysis.

-Currently, 50 languages are partly or fully supported (see table below).
+Currently, 50 languages are partly or fully supported (see the list of supported languages).

 ## Installation